pm-pl/ClousClouds-ClearLagg/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on [GitHub](https://github.com/XPocketMC/clearlagg) if you have any improvements or bug fixes.
+Please open an issue or submit a pull request on [GitHub](https://github.com/KnosTx/ClearLagg) if you have any improvements or bug fixes.

 ## Acknowledgements

 - PocketMine-MP for providing the API and platform to develop this plugin.
 - All contributors and users for their support and feedback.
 ---
-Created by *XPocketMC*
+Created by **ClousCloud Team**